-Adding green vegetables to diet is the healthiest way to cut off calories.
+Adding green vegetables to the diet is the healthiest way to cut off calories.
 The best way to start with this is by having them as starters.
 Finishing them before you proceed with the carbohydrate-rich meal controls body’s sugar level and aids in weight loss.

 It is recommended to see your half plate filled with veggies which are mostly greens.
-Also, green leafy vegetables are high in nutritional value and rich in fiber.
+Also, green leafy vegetables are high in nutritional value and rich in fibre.
 Fibres slow down the absorption of carbs into the blood and thus control blood sugar levels.

 Always remember Fibres over calories.

 The very popular diet foods in the market attract people who want faster weight loss methods.
 These foods are often labelled as “fat-free”, “low cholesterol” or “zero trans-fat” but they lack the essential nutrients that natural foods can provide us.